utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-settings.md

 updated: 2023-03-15
 ---

-You can configure Live Collections from the Live Collections right sidebar.
-You can also configure data redaction directly within your service.
+You can configure Live Collections from the right sidebar in Postman.
+You can also configure data redaction within your service.

 ## Contents